Vyral/justin-udy/_posts/2020-06-10-q-what-can-we-expect-for-our-2020-market.md

 Lastly, **today’s market has a much lower inventory than it did back in 2008.** Compared to just a year ago, the number of listings is down by 20%, but the number of homes under contract is up by 13%.&nbsp;

-Here’s another interesting fact: The Multiple Listing Service has adjusted the way we market and sell properties, meaning that where before we could market a property as ‘coming soon,’ we now have to give it ‘off-market’ status.
+Here’s another interesting fact: The multiple listing service has adjusted the way we market and sell properties, meaning that where before we could market a property as ‘coming soon,’ we now have to give it ‘off-market’ status.
 We have 18% more off-market properties this year than last.

 The homes that are on the market are also selling incredibly quickly.
 We recently had a $960,000 home that we marketed and sold within two business days for full price.
 There was another, $650,000 home that we sold at full price in just 10 days.